Ignatiocalvin/ignatiocalvin/README.md

 Hi there 🖖,

-I had undergraduate in Bioinformatics at the Freie University of Berlin and have work experience as a Data Analyst.
+I have undergraduate in Bioinformatics at the Freie University of Berlin and have work experience as a Data Analyst.
 I am now making a switch in my career to become a Data Scientist / Machine Learning Engineer.
 You'll find my current status on my machine learning journey below:

 🌌 I'm currently working on: <b> A web app to detect user-uploaded workout videos and give feedback based on their performance </b>